-The Latin American Studies program is a highly flexible plan; students must plan a cohesive program to focus their interests.
-They should take special pains to design programs of study that will incorporate basic theory and methodology courses relevant to the discipline.
+The Latin American Studies program is interdisciplinary and very flexible; students must plan a cohesive program to focus their interests.
+They should design their program of study to incorporate basic theory and methodology courses relevant to the discipline.
 The student's program must be arranged in consultation with the graduate adviser.

 Over the years, parts of the LLILAS program have developed along certain lines sufficient to warrant recognition as program concentrations at the graduate level.

-LLILAS cooperates with several professional degree programs at UT in dual degree programs.
+LLILAS has partnered with several professional degree programs at UT to establish dual degree programs.
 The dual degree programs are structured so that students can earn the two individual master's degrees simultaneously.
 The dual degree programs normally require three years to complete, except for the dual degree program with the School of Law, which requires four years.